 A complementary treatment approach incorporates the elements of healthy diet and increased exercise to assist your body in restoring normal blood glucose and insulin levels.
 Such an approach is all-natural, has no side effects, is compatible with other therapies, and has been demonstrated to improve PCOS symptoms.
 In addition to improving diet and exercise, the Insulite PCOS System goes a step further by supporting women struggling with difficult food cravings.
 This support takes the form of targeted nutritional supplements designed to correct the underlying body chemistry imbalances that can trigger food cravings.

-Want to talk about your specific PCOS symptoms and how to address them?
+Want to talk about your specific symptoms and how to address them?
 An important element of the Insulite PCOS System is to provide direct support to you!
-We offer you free consultations with our skilled naturopathic doctors, weekly health tips by mail, and connect you online and by phone with other women suffering from this condition.
+We offer you free weekly health tips and connect you online with a Sisterhood of other like minded women suffering from this condition.
 Join our Facebook Sisterhood Group right now!